roryp/langchain-for-beginners/README.md

 > **Teaching Approach:** This course uses an agent-first progression.
 You'll learn about tools, then agents, then combine them with document retrieval to build agentic RAG systems.
 This mirrors how modern production AI systems are built.

-Don't forget to [star (🌟) this repo](https://github.com/microsoft/langchain-for-beginners/stargazers) and [fork this repo](https://github.com/microsoft/langchain-for-beginners/fork) to run the code.
+Don't forget to [star (🌟)](https://github.com/microsoft/langchain-for-beginners/stargazers) and [fork this repo](https://github.com/microsoft/langchain-for-beginners/fork) to run the code.

 ---